erikdubois/AntergosI3/README.md

 ## Getting the installation files

-The idea is to download the i3 github files :
+The idea is to download the i3 github files and start running the scripts:

     sudo pacman -S git
     git clone https://github.com/erikdubois/Antergosi3.git

 The content of this folder should be copied to a hidden folder in your home directory with the name  ~/.config/i3.
-Create it when it does not exist

     ls
     mv AntergosI3/ ~/.config/i3